-Many companies spend big dollars on their customer-facing websites, attaching great importance to innovative, trend-setting designs with all the bells and whistles.
-Often it’s a different story when it comes to internal websites.
-If there is one at all, it’s usually cluttered with outdated content, is impossible to navigate and falls short on engaging users.
+Many companies spend top dollar on trend-setting customer-facing websites with all the bells and whistles.
+However, often it’s a different story with their internal versions.
+If there is one, it’s usually cluttered with outdated content, making it impossible to navigate.
+And when it comes to engaging users, the site falls short.
 This is a huge organizational own goal.
-As a tool for managing company information, communication and collaboration, the internal website – or intranet as it’s also known – has the potential to make a big difference.
-In this post, we take you through all you need to know, from uses and essential features right through to set-up and ongoing management.
-We make the process of creating a digital workplace with an internal website easy.
+As a tool for managing company information, communication, and collaboration, the internal website, or intranet, is mission-critical.
+This post takes you through everything you need to know, from uses and essential features to setup and ongoing management.

 Information is the driving force behind every business.
-An internal website will make it easier for staff to manage and share that information.
-Shared folders, files and cloud storage solutions have their limitations.
-By contrast, your site can act as the central library for all corporate data.
-Employees can easily share files and data both internally and externally.
+And internal websites make it easier for staff to manage and share that information.
+Shared folders, files, and cloud storage solutions have their limitations.
+By contrast, your site acts like a central library for all corporate data.
+Your people can easily share files and data both internally and externally.

-What’s more, an advanced search function and intuitive site navigation makes it easy for staff to quickly locate the latest data.
-An internal website means you could potentially do away with secure file transfer software and shared folders forever.
-Organized in a way that makes sense to your business, the internal website also allows for anytime, anyplace, anywhere access via an internet connection.
+Moreover, an advanced search function and intuitive site navigation support workers in locating the latest data swiftly.
+An internal website means you could do away with secure file transfer software and shared folders forever.
+Organized in a way that makes sense to your business, the site is accessible anytime and from any location.

-Every staff member will log in to the site every day.
-So it’s the perfect internal communications tool.
-Company or team news feeds, blogs and newsletters can keep everyone updated on the latest developments with the same, consistent and timely messages.
-These tools can also be interactive by allowing staff to comment and provide feedback on stories and updates.
+Employees log in to the site every day.
+So, it’s the perfect corporate communication tool.
+Company or team news feeds, blogs, and newsletters keep everyone in the loop with consistent and timely messages.
+Allow workers to comment and offer feedback, and these tools become interactive.

-In the context of today’s modern workplaces where telecommuting, flexible working and non-desk personnel are the norm, this ease of communication and ability to engage in two-way conversations with employees is very important.
+Today’s workplaces are a dynamic mix of remote, hybrid, and deskless workers.
+So, this ease of communication and ability to engage in two-way conversations with employees is a must.

 Collaboration and Joint Working

-Companies that offer opportunities for collaboration and joint working tend to be more innovative and creative.
-More can indeed be achieved when teams work together to reach joint solutions.
+Companies that encourage cross-team collaboration are agile, innovative, and creative.
+More is achieved when teams work together to reach solutions.

-An internal website helps to break down barriers and facilitates collaboration.
-Team or project workspaces can be set up enabling members to securely share information and insights as well as collaborating on documents in real-time via an embedded G Suite or Office 365 app.
-Access to the workspace is restricted to team members only through a series of site permissions.
-Rather than sifting through a long and complicated email thread for the latest version of say the digital marketing strategy or whatever the document may be, team members can simultaneously edit and update the document online via the internal website.
+An internal website breaks down barriers and powers up collaboration.
+Workers share information securely in private project or team forums.
+And they collaborate on documents in real time with an embedded Google Workspace or Microsoft 365 app.
+You can restrict access to the forum through a series of site permissions.
+Rather than sifting through long and complicated email threads for the latest drafts, team members can simultaneously edit and update documents online via the internal website.

 Automated Business Processes

-An internal website supports more efficient and effective working with automated business processes.
-Every business involves form filling of one kind or another.
-From reporting on sales performance and budget monitoring, through to ordering stationery, booking vacation leave, or reserving a carpark space, all companies have a multitude of processes ripe for automation.
+Internal websites deliver more efficient and effective working with automated business processes.
+Form filling of one kind or another is a fact of life for every organization.
+From sales reporting and budget monitoring to ordering stationery or booking vacation leave, all companies have processes ripe for automation.

-An internal website means these everyday processes can be completed online either using the integral forms builder or if preferred, an embedded Google Form.
-The intranet software will then automatically route the form to the correct manager for approval and action.
-Management can have better oversight of processes and the potential for errors creeping into the process or forms going astray is greatly reduced.
+Now, these everyday tasks are completed online using the integral forms builder, Google Workspace, or Microsoft 365.
+The software even automatically routes forms to managers for approval and action.
+Supervisors have better oversight of processes, and the potential for errors creeping in or paperwork going astray is significantly reduced.

 An internal website can support a corporate program of employee engagement.
-Improved internal communications are one key driver of employee engagement.
-The internal website can contribute as follows:
+Improved internal communications is a crucial driver of employee engagement, and intranets contribute as follows:

-- employee appreciation schemes for reward and recognition which contribute to a sense of value and gratitude
+- Employee appreciation schemes for reward and recognition, which promote a sense of value and gratitude

-- polls and surveys to canvass staff views on a variety of work-related issues
+- Polls and surveys to canvass the workforce’s views on various issues

-- corporate calendars to keep employees informed on important company events and deadlines
+- Corporate calendars to keep employees informed on company events and deadlines

-Now that we have established some of the benefits of an internal website let’s look at the essential features.
-An internal website will clearly need to deliver on the objectives we have already identified.
-To this end, the best internal website will have the following features:
+Now that we have established the benefits, let’s look at the essential features.
+An internal website must deliver on the objectives we identified above.
+To this end, best-of-breed versions share the following features:

 Easy To Setup

-A site setup that’s simple to follow and quick to implement and which sees you enjoying the benefits all the sooner has to be a priority for any business.
+A site setup that’s straightforward to follow and quick to implement will see you enjoying the benefits all the sooner.
+This should be a top priority.

 Simple To Manage

-And having set-up your internal website, it’s imperative that the software makes it simple to manage on an ongoing basis.
-Your internal website should allow for easy user and content management.
+And having set up your internal website, it should be simple to manage on an ongoing basis.
+Managing users and content needs to be uncomplicated.

 Easy To Use

-To be successful, your internal website needs to be easy for staff to use.
-This involves a good user interface, visually appealing and engaging design as well as intuitive site navigation and an effective search function.
-It should also deliver the tools staff need to get the job done.
+Successful sites are also simple for staff to use.
+This involves having a good user interface, visual appeal, engaging design, intuitive site navigation, and an advanced search engine.
+It should also deliver the tools workers need to get the job done.

 Quick To Deploy

 Who has the time for extensive testing and piloting?
-An internal website that’s already been tried and tested by other users for functionality and ease of use will have a distinct advantage in the selection process.
+An internal website that’s already been tried and tested by other users has a distinct advantage in the selection process.

-Budgets will inevitably play a part.
-Your internal website has to be cost-effective and deliver a great return on investment.
+Budgets always play a part.
+Your intranet should be cost-effective and deliver a great return on investment.

 How To Create An Internal Website

-So, we’ve convinced you of the benefits of an internal website and have helped you identify the essential features.
-But how do you go about creating your internal website?
-Well, there are three basic options open to you:
+So, we’ve convinced you of the benefits and have helped you identify the essential features.
+But how do you get started?
+Well, there are three basic options:

-Under this option, you design your own internal website from scratch which is then hosted on the company server.
-The great advantage of this option is that you end up with an entirely bespoke intranet that is a perfect match for your business and its needs.
+This option allows you to design your site from scratch, hosted on the company server.
+The advantage of this option is that you end up with a bespoke platform that syncs with your business needs.

-The downside is that this option can be both resource and time-intensive.
-It requires a great deal of technical know-how and the platform will need to be extensively trialed and piloted.
-The costs soon add up which means it also fails on the cost-effectiveness test.
+On the downside, this option is both resource and time intensive.
+You will need a great deal of technical know-how.
+Plus, the software has to be extensively trialed and piloted.
+The costs soon add up, which means it also fails on the cost-effectiveness test.

-This option often involves downloading software and using it to create your own intranet.
-Popular choices include WordPress, SharePoint and Drupal.
-As well as being readily available, often these choices are free to download which makes it very appealing on the cost-effectiveness front.
+This option involves downloading readily available software and using it to create your intranet.
+Popular choices include WordPress, SharePoint, and Drupal.
+Often these choices are free to download, making them appealing to cost-conscious organizations.

-There are, however, some disadvantages too.
+Despite the pluses, there are some disadvantages you need to know about.
 A certain amount of technical know-how is still a must.
-And if you haven’t got an internal IT resource, then navigating your way around the software can be a challenge for the novice.
+And without an internal IT resource, navigating the software can be challenging for novices.
 Furthermore, these options have not been created for the specific purpose of developing an internal website.
-WordPress, for example, although capable of creating an in-house website is more of a blogging tool.
-Many businesses have also discovered that the free core offering is quite limited and have ended up supplementing the functionality with add-ons and plug-ins that often have a high-cost implication.
+WordPress, for example, although capable of creating an in-house site, is more of a blogging tool.

-There is still the issue of hosting to resolve too.
-If you already have a company server, then it could be possible to host the software on the existing server.
-However, if you don’t have a server, then that’s an extra expense that you will need to factor in.
+And there’s still the issue of hosting to resolve.
+If you already have a company server, hosting the software locally may be possible.
+And if you don’t have a server, that’s an extra expense you need to consider.

 3. Cloud Intranet Software

-With this option, you create your internal website using customizable pre-built intranet templates.
-The internal website is then hosted in the cloud by a specialist intranet provider.
+This option allows you to create an in-house site using customizable pre-built intranet templates.
+A specialist intranet provider then hosts the platform in the cloud.
 Cloud intranet software ticks a number of the essential features we identified earlier.

 Easy To Setup

 What’s more, the templates are fully customizable.
-Select from a range of powerful modules and then put in place your own company stamp in terms of colors, fonts, graphics, videos, logos and branding for a truly unique solution.
+Select from the range of powerful modules and tools.
+Then, add your stamp with colors, fonts, graphics, logos, and branding for a unique solution.

 Simple To Manage

-Whether it’s content or users, the cloud intranet comes with a set of intuitive administration tools that make it simple to manage on an ongoing basis.
-Bulk management tools allow you to add, enable, disable and delete users.
-And utilizing a set of site permissions and rules, you can grant or deny access to content so that when appropriate, it’s restricted to only those staff that need to know.
+Whether it’s content or users, cloud intranets come with a set of intuitive administration tools that simplify ongoing management.
+Add, enable, disable and delete users using bulk management tools.
+And grant or deny access to content so that it’s restricted to only those that need to know.

-Likewise creating, editing and publishing content is a simple process.
-A drag and drop page builder wizard means you can easily create new pages or sub-pages and add text, images or graphics.
-Keeping your content updated and fresh is an easy task with a cloud intranet.
+Similarly, creating, editing, and publishing content is a simple process.
+A drag-and-drop page builder wizard means you can easily create new pages or sub-pages and add text, images, or graphics.
+Keeping your content updated and fresh is a breeze with a cloud intranet.

 Easy To Use

-What’s more, the intranet templates utilize a familiar file explorer interface that users will feel immediately comfortable with.
-Navigating their way around the site will be easy and is supported by an advanced search function so staff can quickly find what they need.
+Moreover, intranet templates have a familiar file explorer interface that makes users feel comfortable.
+Navigating their way around the site is easy.
+Plus, an advanced search function ensures your people quickly find what they need.

-In addition, the wide variety of tools and modules available will support the employee in accomplishing tasks and getting their day-to-day work done more efficiently and effectively.
+The wide selection of tools and modules supports employees in completing their daily work more efficiently and effectively.

 Quick To Deploy